All my patterns are available from my NoRulesQuilting Etsy

 a colouring sheet, construction tips, any necessary pattern pieces and all the

 I do one of these “support pages” for each pattern because a pattern is not a book!

 With that – let’s get on to it!

 A quilt inspired by Art Deco design and architecture.
 This quilt is reminiscent of an Art Deco marquee.
 Imagine the small square-in-square blocks as the lights.

 This pattern is great for showing off large print fabric that you don't want to cut into small pieces, or to fussy cut a fabric motif, as I did.
 There is a 15" Square-in-Square (SIS) block smack in the centre of the quilt that is a perfect showcase for these kinds of fabrics.
 For the pattern cover quilt, I fussy cut Lucy and Ollie

 Any author hates to find errors, but I have so need to let you know.
-On Page 6 of 7, the illustrations in Fig 15, 16 and 20 show F1 for opposite corners of the 3" square-in-square blocks.
+In the initial printing, on Page 6 of 7, the illustrations in Fig 15, 16 and 20 show F1 for opposite corners of the 3" square-in-square blocks.
 This should actually be F4.
 On Page 1 of 7, last bullet point under General Instructions, 8" x 25 1/4" should be 8" x 18 1/2".
 Similarly, the 8" x 25 1/4" identification on Page 7 of 7 should be 8" x 18 1/2".
 These errors have been corrected for subsequent printings and are not in the on-line version.
 My apologies for these errors.

 About Fussy Cutting: